-For further information or if you have a orthopaedic negligence claim please contact us via any of the below.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+For further information or if you have an orthopaedic negligence claim or no win no fee medical negligence claim please contact us via any of the below.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848

 "The group is praised for its commitment to 'demystifying the legal process' while this is a firm for which the client has always been a priority"